 Students who graduate with the Postgraduate Diploma in Leadership (ECE) may be eligible to staircase into a Level 9 master’s degree, with the four papers contributing to the first part of a master’s degree.

-- Students who complete the Leading Pedagogical Change (LDCH4) and Leading Teams (LDTM4) papers are eligible to graduate with a Postgraduate Certificate in Leadership (ECE).
+Students who complete the Leading Pedagogical Change and Leading Teams papers are eligible to graduate with a Postgraduate Certificate in Leadership (ECE).

 Te ara tuku

-Students must hold a relevant NZQA equivalent level 7 teaching degree or diploma and be working in an early childhood service or in an organisation that has an early childhood education-related focus.
+Students must hold an NZQA-equivalent Level 7 teaching degree or diploma and be working in an ECE service or in an organisation that has an ECE-related focus.

 Students holding a Level 7 teaching diploma from an approved institution for initial teacher education need current teacher registration and evidence of at least three years of professional, practical or scholarly experience of an appropriate kind.

 Core papers – compulsory